prathu2k4/Marvel01/report.md

 ---
 # Task 12: Soldering Prerequisites

+I have successfully completed this task under the supervision of the coordinator.
+I learned about the different soldering equipment available in the lab, including the soldering iron, solder wire, flux, and solder wick, along with their purposes and safe handling.
+I practiced using these tools to perform basic soldering on a perf board.
+As part of the exercise, I assembled and soldered a simple LED circuit, ensuring proper connections and functionality.
+The activity helped me gain confidence in handling soldering tools and understanding their applications.

 ![img](https://github.com/prathu2k4/Marvel01/blob/main/images/solder.jpg)

 #### [GitHub Repo](  )
 ---
 # Task 13: 555 Timer Multivibrator

+I designed and constructed a 555 timer-based astable multivibrator with a duty cycle of 60%.
+The circuit was assembled on a breadboard using appropriate resistors and a capacitor as per the design calculations.
+After powering the circuit, I connected the probes of the DSO to the output pin of the 555 timer.
+The waveform observed on the DSO confirmed the expected square wave with the calculated frequency and a duty cycle close to 60%.

 ![img](https://github.com/prathu2k4/Marvel01/blob/main/images/555_1.jpg)
 ![img](https://github.com/prathu2k4/Marvel01/blob/main/images/555_2.jpg)